Blog Post

 This monument has a series of ‘massive’ wooden post holes – at this point, I need to explain that archaeologists don’t seem to understand the difference between a ‘Post Hole’ and a ‘Stake Hole’.
 You use stake holes for posts such as fences as they can be quickly buried in the ground as they have a sharp point – this point naturally compresses the surroundings (due to the shape and hammering from above), so they don’t move or wobble!

 A ‘Post Hole’ is different as it has a flat bottom and needs rubble to stop it from rocking from side to side.
-Stake holes are easy as they are ‘self-burying’ while post holes are more work as you need to dig a hole for it.
-The only reason you would do all the extra work of digging a flat bottomed hole (especially in chalk) is if the wooden pole is to take some kind of weight from above, for a stake hole is useless for this type of structure as it would sink (overtime) under the weight pushing down on the point and probably fall over.
+Stake holes are easy because they are ‘self-burying’, while post holes are more work because you need to dig a hole for them.
+The only reason you would do all the extra work of digging a flat-bottomed hole (especially in chalk) is if the wooden pole is to take some kind of weight from above, for a stake hole is useless for this type of structure, as it would sink (over time) under the weight pushing down on the point and probably fall over.

-Therefore, if you have a round wooden single-storey building with a simple roof, as current archaeologists suggested for some of these post-hole structures, why use these massive posts as it is ‘over-engineering’ and time-consuming – especially with simple tools?
+Therefore, if you have a round wooden single-storey building with a simple roof, as current archaeologists suggest for some of these post-hole structures, why use these massive posts, as it is ‘over-engineering’ and time-consuming, especially with simple tools?

 Cunnington’s excavations at Woodhenge in 1929 suggested that some posts are up to 60 inches in diameter: